rafaelmvargas/front-end-intermediate-midterm/README.md

 ## Styled Components

-Examine:

-- the New York Times website in the dev tool's elements panel.
+Examine the New York Times website in the dev tool's elements panel.
-- the Sign Up button on [Good Reads](https://www.goodreads.com/).

 We will use [Styled Components](https://styled-components.com/) to refactor our CSS.